Keck-DataReductionPipelines/KeckDRPFramework/docs/source/keckdrpframework/startup_scripts.rst

 logging configuration file.
 In the following we will assume that all three files are used.

 The basic principle used is this: a standard configuration file is provided for the framework, the pipeline and the logger.
-The configuration files live in a ``config`` directory, part of the main package defining the pipeline.
+The configuration files live in a ``configs`` directory, part of the main package defining the pipeline.
 Since it is the most likely to need changes, the pipeline configuration file can be overridden by the ``-c`` parameter.
 A suitable part of the code handles this parameter.